Intent – What are we aiming to achieve through our curriculum?

 - Offer a variety of approaches to teaching and learning to engage and motivate students, encouraging their active participation in Maths.

-- Provide students with techniques so that they can investigate and solve problems in school Maths and other curricular areas.
+- Provide students with techniques to enable them to investigate and solve problems in maths lessons and other curricular areas.

 - Encourage resilience, perseverance and an acceptance that struggle is often a necessary step in learning.